BigDru/heythatsmycheesedocs/docs/source/main_server.rst

 Typical Flow
 ~~~~~~~~~~~~
 Clicking on the "Play" button brings the player to a lobby screen.
-The client will send a :code:`SERVER_CREATE_LOBBY` message and have their player_id be the key in the :code:`map_player_id_to_lobby_id` map.
-Additionally, a map :code:`map_lobby_id_to_player_ids` will have a new lobby added that links back to the players.
-As the lobby is just an id and not a complex structure there is no need to keep a list of lobbies.
+The client will send a :code:`SERVER_CREATE_LOBBY` message.
+Since the player_id is unique we will use that as the lobby_id as well.
+The lobby_id will change as the host changes.
+The lobby_id (player_id) will be added to a map :code:`map_lobby_id_to_player_ids`.

 The lobby screen looks like this:

 .. image:: _static/images/LobbyScreen.jpeg
    :width: 720